menu icon

 Substitutions and Variations

 • Other Berries: To change the berry flavor, substitute raspberries with strawberries, blueberries, or blackberries.
-The preparation time is similar for all of them, making it easy to substitute one for another.
+The preparation time is similar for all of them, making it easy to swap one for another.
+Try this strawberry simple syrup, blueberry simple syrup, or blackberry simple syrup for tested variations.

-• Use Different Sugar: I like experimenting with different sugars for simple syrups.
+• Use Different Sugars: I enjoy experimenting with various sugars for simple syrups.
 White granulated or even cane sugar is a classic for a traditional simple syrup.
-However, if you want different flavor notes, try light or dark brown sugar or maybe demerara sugar.
-The sugar substitutes mentioned have more caramel notes and will slightly alter the syrup color.
+However, if you want different flavor notes, try light or dark brown sugar, as I did for the brown sugar simple syrup, or perhaps demerara sugar.
+The sugar substitutes mentioned have more caramel notes and will slightly alter the color of the syrup.

 How to Make Raspberry Simple Syrup